apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ### OpenID Connect Key Rotation

-CAS can now be configured to rotate keys in the OpenID Connect keystore automatically based on a predefined schedule.
+CAS can now be configured to rotate keys in the [OpenID Connect](../authentication/OIDC-Authentication-JWKS.html) keystore automatically based on a predefined schedule.
 Rotation will include previous keys as well as current and future keys to assist with integrations and caching concerns.
 There is also a revocation schedule for old inactive keys that should be removed from the keystore.

 ### Chained Service Access Strategies

-[Service access strategies](../services/Configuring-Service-Access-Strategy.html) can now be chained and group together to deliver advanced conditions and grouping logic using multiple `AND` or `OR` rules.
+[Service access strategies](../services/Configuring-Service-Access-Strategy.html) can now be chained and grouped together to deliver advanced conditions and grouping logic using multiple `AND` or `OR` rules.

+### Audit Log Data Structure

+Audit log records and storage services are now modified to include user agent information using the `User-Agent` header.
+This *might* be a breaking change, particularly for relational databases that have a fixed table structure.
+If you are not allowing CAS to update database schemas automatically, you will need to ensure the audit log table contains a `AUD_USERAGENT` database column, preferably set to `varchar(length = 512)`.

 ## Other Stuff